About Enterprise DLP

 For example, consider a file containing a 9-digit number detected near a

-and a 9-digit number appears a few pages into the document, it's less likely
+but a 9-digit number appears a few pages into the document, the number is less likely

 to be relevant.